-Ali's doctoral research focuses on the reading and writing the romance as feminist, including it within an oeuvre of ecriture feminine, and works in dialogue with the writing of a contemporary category romance novel.
+Ali's doctoral research focuses on the reading and writing the romance as feminist, including it within an oeuvre of ecriture feminine, and works in dialogue with the writing of a paranormal romance novel.

 She is also a member of the International Association for the Study of Popular Romance (IASPR) and the Romantic Novelists' Association (RNA).

 “The Dutch-Aneela Effect: Doppelgangers and Binary Opposition in SyFy’s Killjoys” at the Screening the Unreal Symposium, Brighton, UK, July 2018.

 “By Day and By Night: Finding Space for Creativity Part-Time” at Wildfire Women –Wildfire Women 2017, Brighton, UK, September 2017.

 “Busting the Mills & Boon Myth: Category Romance as an Instrument for Change” at The Postgraduate Contemporary Women’s Writing Network –Representations of Romantic Relationships and the Romance Genre in Contemporary Women’s Writing, Sheffield, UK, June 2016.

 “Relocating Weddings Online” at The Fifth International Conference on Popular Romance Studies – Rethinking Love, Rereading the Romance, Thessaloniki, Greece, June 2014

 “Romeo and Juliet and the Cybertextual: Artistic Crowdsourcing as Audience Appropriation” at Cambridge Shakespeare Conference – Shakespeare: Sources and Adaptation, Cambridge, UK, September 2011